JannatRuma/Personal-Wallet/README.md

 ***Project of CSE411: Personal Wallet***

-This Project is accomplished as Project Work of CSE411: Software Engineering & Information System.
+This Project is accomplished as Project Work of CSE411 (Software Engineering & Information System).

 ***Features***